 Many tax aware and tax savvy investors use a ROTH IRA as part of their retirement plan.
 The tax-free income feature of ROTH accounts makes them extremely valuable during the distribution phase of retirement.
 Additionally, the fact that ROTHs are not subject to RMDs makes them even more attractive.

 For these reasons and others, it’s not uncommon for those seeking to plan for the future look to a ROTH conversion.
 A ROTH conversion takes pre-tax IRA dollars and converts them to after-tax ROTH dollars.
-The conversion is a taxable event.
+The conversion of pre-tax dollars is a taxable event.

-However, all future growth and future distributions from the converted ROTH will be tax-free income.
+However, all future growth and future distributions from the converted ROTH will be tax-free income (assuming you meet the requisite 5 year rule).
 This is tax-free income to the retiree during their lifetime AND tax-free income to the beneficiaries upon inheritance.

 Burst of Knowledge – Until 2010, anyone making more than $100,000 per year was ineligible for a ROTH conversion.
 Now anyone, of any income, can convert an IRA into ROTH IRA.

 4 – Backdoor ROTH IRA

 The fourth option for those seeking to contribute to a ROTH IRA may be a backdoor ROTH.
 This is also the most complicated option.